BrunoZell/CollectiveIntelligence/litepaper.md

 - Decision function that maps the latest context to a `Decision = Inaction | Action<A>` (which implies a tendency towards certain outcomes)
 - A motor system that acts according to the subjects decision function

-Each subject is assumed to do whatever it wants at any given moment as the default strategy.
+Each active participant is assumed to do whatever it wants at any given moment as the default strategy.

-But subjects may influence each other with their acts, positively or negatively.
+But beings and things may influence each other with their acts, positively or negatively.
 This soon will give rise to coordination between subjects.

 For that, subjects communicate a shared world view via digital communication networks, and negotiate social coordination directly.
 A general scheme for such a conversation is layed out in the next section.